kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

     ## 51.83 48.17

 It is very important that when choosing a sample that any missing data is also random, that there is not pattern between the variables which are missing.

+The most common types of Bias in data are:

+1. Selection Bias - When analyzing the data, I need to make sure I am not using only certain groups of students.
+2. Sampling Bias - caused if there is not random sampling, I assume some students did not give details or choose not to join, we miss these.
+3. Time interval Bias - our data was taken in 2014.
+It’s hard to say it still applies to now(2020), a lot has changed in student behaviour.
+4. Confirmation Bias - I didn’t choose this data, so I hope to avoid any confirmation bias.
+5. Omitted Variable Bias - there are many other variables which are not included which could be affecting grade results, such as stress, poverty etc.

 To make good decisions to the questions outlined above, we will calculate some simple statistics for our sample.
 These statistics we will start to examine in the next section.